M1-CHPS/glhpc/docs/lab6.md

     You can use the following commands to inspect your CPU and memory topology:
     - `lstopo` to view memory/core topology (if available).
     - `cat /proc/cpuinfo` to inspect core model, cache sizes.
+    - do not forget to include the units in your plot (e.g. ns, ms, s, mJ, J, ...).

 ## 3 - Optimizations